Clifford Sifton: Federal politics: Minister of the Interior

 In 1896, Sifton was first elected a Member of Parliament after being acclaimed in a by-election in Brandon.
 He was re-elected in the 1900 Canadian federal election against a strong challenge from former Manitoba premier Hugh John Macdonald.
 Sifton would be re-elected two more times, in 1904 and 1908.

-Sifton was appointed Minister of the Interior under Laurier and implemented a vigorous immigration policy to encourage people to settle and populate the West.
+Sifton was appointed Minister of the Interior under Laurier and implemented a vigorous immigration policy called "The Last Best West" to encourage people to settle and populate the West.
 Sifton established colonial offices in Europe and the United States.
 He enticed people to come to western Canada.
 While many of the immigrants came from Britain and the United States, there was also, to Canada, a large influx of Ukrainians, Scandinavians, Doukhobors, and other groups from the Austro-Hungarian Empire.
 He famously defended the "stalwart peasants in sheep-skin coats" who were turning some of the most difficult parts of the western plains into productive farms.

 Between 1891 and 1914, more than three million people came to Canada, largely from continental Europe, following the path of the newly constructed transcontinental railway.
 In the same period, mining industries were begun in the Klondike and the Canadian Shield.

 After presiding over the creation of Alberta and Saskatchewan in 1905, Sifton resigned from cabinet following a dispute with Laurier over religious education.

 Especially later in his life, Sifton battled increasing deafness, which precluded any further potential political advances.